OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 ## Reading a Photoresistor

-// description of what this experiment will accomplish and what we'll learn
+// description of what this experiment will accomplish and what we'll learn In this tutorial, we will use a photoresistor to detect the light intensity.
+We'll send data from the ATmega to the Omega through serial (uart 1) communcation.

 ### Photoresistor
 // should be its own markdown file

 // explanation that a photoresistor puts out a variable resistance based on the intensity of the light hitting it

+A photoresistor has a variable resistance based on the intensity of the light hitting it.
+However, its light intensity measured in a unit called lux is inverse proportional to its resistance: the resistance will decrease when the environment has more light.
+The photoresistor is made out of a semiconductor with high resistance and can go up to megohms when the environment is dark.

 ### Building the Circuit